-PhD certificates are issued by the University College.
-The certificate contains information about the academic training the candidate has participated in, the title of the thesis, the examination on an assigned topic, and the academic supervisors.
-The certificate is signed by the rector.
-In addition to the certificate, the doctor will receive a PhD diploma signed by the rector.
+PhD diplomas are issued by the University.
+The diploma contains information about the academic training the candidate has participated in, the title of the thesis, the examination on an assigned topic, and the academic supervisors.
+The diploma is signed by the Rector.

+In addition to the diploma, the doctor will receive a PhD diploma signed by the Rector.

-Section 22.
+Section 6-6.
 Diploma supplement

-Kristiania University College will issue a PhD diploma supplement in accordance with the applicable guidelines in force.
+Kristiania University of Applied Sciences will issue a PhD diploma supplement in accordance with the applicable guidelines.